UKHomeOffice/application-container-platform/docs/how-to-docs/downscaling.md

 ## Downscaling Services Out Of Hours

-In an effort to reduce costs on running the platform, we've enabled to capability to scale down specific resources Out Of Hours (OOH) for Non-Production and Production environments.
+In an effort to reduce costs on running the platform, we've enabled the capability to scale down specific resources Out Of Hours (OOH) for Non-Production and Production environments.

 #### AWS RDS (Relational Database Service)